tme-osx/TME-AIX/revenueassurance/ReadMe.md

 }' http://localhost:5000/predict
 ```
 ## Deploying as k8s pod:
-Add model2.pkl to Docker folder -> Then you would have all the required files to build a image for model server. <br>
+Add model.pkl to Docker folder -> Then you would have all the required files to build a image for model server. <br>
 ![Docker-Build](https://raw.githubusercontent.com/fenar/etc-ai-wrx/main/revenueassurance/data/docker.png)<br>

 ## [Steps for end to end MLOps setup](mlops.md)